Big voting bill faces defeat as 2 Dems won't stop filibuster

 Both Manchin and Sinema have argued that preserving the filibuster rules, requiring the 60-vote majority to pass most legislation, is important for fostering bipartisanship.
 They also warn of what would happen if Republicans win back majority control, as is distinctly possible this election year.

-McConnell has argued the legislation is a federal overreach into state-run elections, and he harshly criticized Biden’s speech last week as “unpresidential.”
+McConnell has argued the broad package now before the Senate is a federal overreach into state-run elections, and he harshly criticized Biden’s speech last week as “unpresidential.”

 NAACP President and CEO Derrick Johnson wrote in an open letter to the Senate, “We cannot think of a time more defining to the American story than the chapter you are presently writing.”